Kagamma/cge-effekseer/README.md

 -   `EfkMaximumNumberOfSquares`: Maximum number of particles, default is 16384 for desktop, and 8192 for mobile platform.
 -   `EfkDesktopRenderBackend`: Desktop render backend, default is OpenGL 2.
 -   `EfkMobileRenderBackend`: Mobile render backend, default is OpenGL ES2.
+-   `EfkUseCGEImageLoader`: Use Castle Game Engine's TCastleImage to load images, default is True.

 It's also integrate in the editor.
 You can put `CastleEffekseer` in editor_units in your `CastleEngineManifest.xml`, and it will register new component `Effkseer Emitter`.